 When Lina combines her geological and artist sides, she achieves interesting results; creating amazing 3D models.

 We got to know Lina for her beautiful minerals and landscapes procedural textures on Instagram.
-Let discover something more with her.
+Let discover something more about Geology in Blender 3D with Lina.

 Why did you call your website Strike-dip.com?